 The Group is therefore engaged in the development and consolidation of cooperative ties with the main players in the territories in which it operates, as a prerequisite for inclusive development in the medium and long term.

-Since 2010, this institution has untaken a strong commitment to sustainability, involving partner companies in a process of confrontation and transition towards new and ambitious frontiers on various topics, from environmental to social.
+Since 2010, this institution has undertaken a strong commitment to sustainability, involving partner companies taking action on various topics, from environmental to social.

-The Group is also a member of the commission that elaborated the “Guidelines on eco-toxicological requirements for articles of clothing, leather goods, footwear and accessories” aimed at introduce new and more stringent parameters for the regulation of chemicals present in the products to improve their safety as well as reducing environmental pollution.
+The Group is also a member of the commission that developed the “Guidelines on eco-toxicological requirements for articles of clothing, leather goods, footwear and accessories” aimed at introducing new and more stringent parameters for the regulation of chemicals present in products to improve their safety as well as reducing environmental pollution.

-The constant exchange of knowledge, information and contacts guaranteed by associations like Altagamma constitutes an important information and relational asset.
+The constant exchange of knowledge, information and contacts guaranteed by associations like Altagamma constitutes an important source of information and relational asset.

-In 2019, Prada joined as a Partner to the Altagamma Foundation, which brings together 110 high-end Italian cultural and creative companies, promoting Italian excellence, uniqueness and lifestyle throughout the world.
+In 2019, Prada joined as a Partner to the Altagamma Foundation, which brings together 113 high-end Italian cultural and creative companies, promoting Italian excellence, uniqueness, and lifestyle throughout the world.
 Its mission is to contribute to the growth and competitiveness of the Italian cultural and creative industry.

-In June 2019, the Prada Group announced the start of a three-year partnership with Startupbootcamp, the leading European startup accelerator with international programs, regarding the launch of a global innovation center in Milan dedicated to the fashion sector.
+In June 2019, the Prada Group announced the start of a three-year partnership with Startupbootcamp, the leading European start-up accelerator with international programs, regarding the launch of a global innovation centre in Milan dedicated to the fashion sector.

 The partnership started within the “FashionTech” initiative, where Prada participated as a Supporting Partner.
-With this initiative, and following a global selection process that collected more than a thousand startups, Startupbootcamp and its corporate partners have identified thirty of them with strong technological innovation and sustainable content in the fashion sector.
-Startupbootcamp will support the chosen startups with mentoring activities in order to accelerate their growth.
+With this initiative and following a global selection process that identified more than a thousand startups, Startupbootcamp and its corporate partners select, on an annual basis, the players with the stronger technological innovation and sustainable content in the fashion sector.
+Startupbootcamp supports the chosen start-ups with mentoring activities in order to accelerate their growth.

-The Prada Group has established collaborations with important universities and research bodies, for the creation of innovative content for international conferences and hackathon, or in the occasion of financing the most advanced scientific research, up to the definition of highly specialized study courses aimed at students from all over the world.
+The Prada Group has formed collaborations with important universities and research bodies, for the creation of innovative content for international conferences and hackathons; or to finance the most advanced scientific research, including highly specialised study courses aimed at students from all over the world.

-Among the most recent initiatives, Prada became main sponsor of the International Master’s degree in Luxury Management (IMLux) together with the French Champagne Taittinger Group.
-This combination of Italy and France is also reflected in the structure of the master’s degree - taught in English - which allows its international students to access a double degree by attending the first semester at the Neoma Business School in Reims and the second semester at the Polytechnic of Milan.
+Among the most recent initiatives, Prada became the main sponsor of the International Master’s degree in Luxury Management (IMLux) together with the French Champagne Taittinger Group.
+This combination of Italy and France is also reflected in the structure of the master’s degree - taught in English - which allows its international students to obtain a double degree by attending the first semester at the NEOMA Business School in Reims and the second semester at the Polytechnic of Milan.

-The collaboration with Politecnico di Milano had already been consolidated over the years thanks to the work carried out within the "Shaping a Future" Conferences cycle that Prada organized and hosted from 2017 onwards, also thanks to the scientific contribution of another renowned institutional partner such as the Center for Customer Insights of Yale University.
+The collaboration with Politecnico di Milano had already been consolidated over the years thanks to the work carried out within the "Shaping a Future" Conferences that Prada organised and hosted from 2017.
+This was thanks to the scientific contribution of another renowned institutional partner namely the Centre for Customer Insights of Yale University.

-The Prada Group’s tax strategy is based on the prevention of tax risk and on the "tax certainty" through a continuous dialogue and a long-term virtuous interaction with the Tax administrations of the countries where it operates.
-That tax strategy allowed Prada Group to join domestic and international preventive cooperative regimes.
+The Prada Group’s tax strategy is based on the prevention of tax risk and on "tax certainty" through a continuous dialogue and a long-term virtuous interaction with the Tax administrations of the countries where it operates.
+This tax strategy allowed Prada Group to join domestic and international preventative cooperative regimes.

 In accordance with the Italian tax administration, in 2017 Prada Group Parent Company entered into the Cooperative compliance regime, to which a limited number of Italian companies have been admitted.
 The same tax administrations invited Prada to join the International Compliance Assurance Programme – “ICAP”, an international cooperative compliance program launched and coordinated by the Organization for Economic Cooperation and Development (OECD).